Complimentary shipping on all desks

 Why This Works

-1. Prevents Perfectionism from Stopping Progress
+It Prevents Perfectionism from Stopping Progress

-Applying the ABC Goal System to Your Life
+Applying ABC Goals to Your Life

 Fitness

-• A Goal: Full workout (weights + cardio, 90 minutes)
+• A Goal: Full workout with weights and cardio for 90 minutes.

-• B Goal: One type of exercise (weights or cardio, 45–60 minutes)
+• B Goal: One type of exercise for 45 to 60 minutes.

 Work Productivity

-• A Goal: 4 hours of deep work with no distractions
+• A Goal: 4 hours of deep work with no distractions.

-• B Goal: 2 hours of focused work
+• B Goal: 2 hours of focused work.

-• C Goal: 30 minutes of progress on a key task
+• C Goal: 30 minutes of progress on a key task.

 Relationships

-• A Goal: Dinner and a long, meaningful conversation
+• A Goal: Dinner and a long, meaningful conversation.

-• B Goal: A short walk or quality phone call
+• B Goal: A short walk or quality phone call.

-• C Goal: A quick message to check in
+• C Goal: A quick message to check in.

 Mental Health

-• A Goal: Meditation, journaling, and a long walk
+• A Goal: Meditation, journaling, and a long walk.

-• B Goal: 10 minutes of meditation or a short break
+• B Goal: 10 minutes of meditation or a short break.

-• C Goal: One deep breath and a moment of awareness
+• C Goal: One deep breath and a moment of awareness.

 Getting Started with Your ABC Goals